quack-quack-quads/duckounting/README.md

 This is the tool you’ll be using to create invoices and deploy them on the blockchain.
 Just key in the relevant details and you are good to go.
 The invoice amount can be entered in any denomination you feel like – the platform converts it to ETH.
-You can upload proof
+You can choose to upload an appropriate proof of the transaction or auto-generate an invoice snapshot.

 ![Create Invoice](https://github.com/quack-quack-quads/duckounting/blob/main/app-snapshots/createinv.png)